-Undergraduate degree seeking students carrying twelve or more credit hours of work each term are considered full-time.
-However, students must carry at least fifteen hours each term (for eight semesters) to meet requirements for graduation in four academic years.
+Undergraduate degree seeking students carrying twelve or more credit hours of coursework each semester are considered full-time.
+However, students must carry at least fifteen hours each semester (for eight semesters) to meet requirements for graduation in four academic years.
 Co-op students who alternate full-time enrollment with employment are considered full-time students for enrollment purposes.
-Students carrying six to eleven credit hours are considered half-time and students enrolled for one to five credit hours are considered less than half-time.
+Students carrying nine to eleven credit hours are considered three-quarter time, students carrying six to eight credit hours are considered half-time and students enrolled for one to five credit hours are considered less than half-time.

 Full Load of Course Work in a Semester

 Permission of the student's academic dean is required to take more than 19 semester hours.